moho4610/az-hcp-tfc-vault/README.md

 ![f1](readme_Images/deployyaml.png)

-## Email Notifications & Slack Integration
+## Notifications & Slack Integration

 By default Azure sends approvers requests by sending an email directly to their email address.
 Slack integration allows you and your team to be notified directly in your messaging app so you can approve or deny runs from any device running Slack App.